 “Now it came to pass, as He was praying in a certain place, when He finished, one of His disciples said to Him, “Lord, teach us to pray, as John taught his disciples.”

 I’m reminded of Andrew Murray who said “Everything He is & has is our very own.
 Because He Himself is our life, we should feel assured that if we ask, He will be delighted to take us into closer fellowship with Himself and teach us to pray as He prays.”1

 The disciples were with Jesus every day.
 So, we know they’ve heard him pray many times.
-I imagine His prayers were so unlike any of theirs, and unlike any they’ve ever heard before, They just had to ask him.
+I imagine His prayers were so unlike any of theirs, and unlike any they’ve ever heard before, they just had to ask him.

-From Luke 11:2-4, what has come to be known as the Lord’s prayer, is how Jesus replied to their request.
-He employed a common rabbinical method for teaching students, he gives them a prayer template to guide them.
+From Luke 11:2-4, what has come to be known as the Lord’s prayer, is how Jesus replied to their request “teach us to pray.”
+Jesus employs a common rabbinical method for teaching students, he gives them a prayer template to guide them.